othecos/bitcoin-price/README.md

 ## Features

 - Real-time Bitcoin price updates using WebSocket
+- Animation when the price changes
-- Historical price data visualization
+- Historical price data visualization with D3.js
+  - Can be seen in a modal or as a flip card
 - Bitcoin/USD calculator
 - Fallback to local storage when offline
 - Comprehensive test coverage